bruce2008github/epoll_TCPServer/README.md

 Note:

-This tiny tcp servers implemented by c++ and use non-blocking IO and epoll(supported by Linux).
+I write this tiny tcp server by c++ , and use non-blocking IO and epoll(supported by Linux).

-This is just a prototype framework, currently support echo function as an example.
+It's just a prototype framework, currently support echo function as an example.

 *************************************************************************************
 I know the smart pointer is good thing, but in this framework I prefer to use the raw pointer.
-That's because the C++0x11 is not very popular currently, and I do NOT want to introduce the unnecessary dependency, I avoid to use smart pointer and others 3rd lib(such as boost)
+That's because the C++0x11 is not very popular currently, most the platform and compiler is not ready to support C++0x11, and I do NOT want to introduce the unnecessary dependency, I avoid to use 3rd lib smart pointer (such as boost).
 **************************************************************************************

 It can handle thousands client tcp connections at same time.